rgayvert/zgallery/assets/source/Demos/Inputs/TextInputExample.md

 Zaffre includes wrapper components for most of the standard input types.
-The idea is to encapsulate the formatting, parsing and validation required to use them effectively in a reactive fashion.
+The idea is to encapsulate the formatting, parsing and validation required to use them effectively in a reactive manner.
 Each of these components takes an atom of some type; in some cases this is a string, but in others it may be a Color, number, or other suitable type.

 Input components may be used in isolation, but more options are available when they are used inside a Form (see the [Form demo](<<LINK_PREFIX>>/demos/forms)).